 1. Why shouldn’t I lay my book out in Word?

-Word is a word processing program, not designed to format files for press.
-There are lots of issues that can and do occur when you use Word to lay out a print project:
+Microsoft Word is a word processing program not designed to format files for a printing press.
+There are lots of issues that can and do occur when you use Word to create a print project:

-- Sometimes the black text is only at about 90% when printed, so you’re essentially getting a dark gray.
+- Sometimes, the black text is only at about 90% when printed, so you get a dark gray.

-- Word does not work in CMYK colors, which are necessary for printed books.
-It works in RGB colors, which are meant for digital viewing.
+- Word does not work in CMYK colours, which are necessary for printed books.
+It works in RGB colours, which are meant for digital viewing.

-Word can be a fine tool—if used properly, to lay out e-books.
-RGB color is preferred for e-Books of course, and the fonts will change on various devices anyway.
+Word can be a great tool—if used correctly, to lay out e-books where RGB colour is required and the fonts will change on various devices anyway.

 2. Where do I get an ISBN for my book?

-3. Why don’t I need a barcode on my e-book?
+3. Do I need a barcode on my e-book?

-4. Does it really matter what font I use for my book?
+4. Does it matter what font I use for my book?

 Yes!
 Yes!
 Yes!
-There are many reasons, starting with professionalism, moving through readability and ending with sales that make it essential to use fonts wisely.
+Many reasons, starting with professionalism, moving through readability and ending with sales, make it essential to use fonts wisely.
 You don’t want to alienate even one paying customer.
-I wrote an article a year or two ago for the Independent Book Publishers Association, and have posted an updated version of it on my LinkedIn, addressing one aspect of fonts, that offers information that will be useful when creating ads for your book, and even the cover design.

 Cole’s top 10 list of book cover fonts: